Skip to main content

 Here's what our project initiation document template looks like.

-Project Initiation Document Examples & Sample
+Project Initiation Document Example & Sample

 project initiation document example screenshot

-Sample project initiation document.
+This is an example project initiation document.

 1. Set The Context

-Since you’ve been working with the client to scope out the project, chances are you can provide background on some of the business drivers of the project (if not, ask your account manager).
+Start by providing background on some of the business drivers of the project (if not, ask your account manager).

 • Why is the client pursuing this project?